divVerent/srgb-mix/README.md

 ## Samples

+Find out which of the two thumbnails the big image looks like for you in each of these!
+The left thumbnail assumes stupid linear scaling, the right thumbnail was scaled sRGB-correctly.

+As a bonus, play with your browser's page zoom (Ctrl-Plus and Ctrl-Minus) and see if you can get the other one.

 ### darken_l

 Here, the linear image is a darkening overlay to be shown when scaling/blurring assuming linear color values: